BMO Center: Naming rights

-On August 11, 2011 it was announced that BMO Harris Bank had reached a long term agreement with the Rockford IceHogs for the naming rights of the venue.
-It was effectively renamed the BMO Harris Bank Center.
-On October 20, 2022 the name was changed again to just the BMO Center.
+On August 11, 2011, it was announced that the Rockford IceHogs had reached a long term agreement with BMO Harris Bank for the venue's naming rights, effectively rebranding as the BMO Harris Bank Center.
+On October 20, 2022, the arena was again rebranded as the BMO Center.

 Renovations

 In 2006, the city of Rockford, along with Winnebago County, announced plans to issue $23 million in bonds to fund a massive renovation of the Arena.
 Key to the plan was an agreement with the Chicago Blackhawks to put an American Hockey League (AHL) team in Rockford for the next 10 years.
 This team acts as the Blackhawks' farm team.
-The MetroCentre authority purchased an AHL franchise, and bought the rights to name it the "IceHogs."
+The MetroCentre authority purchased an AHL franchise, and bought the rights to name it the "IceHogs".

 During the summer of 2013, the seating structure in the building's lower level was replaced, making way for a new, updated seating system.
 New seats were added and the seating capacity for hockey increased to 5,895, up from 5,767.
 Along with new seats, the visitors' locker room was also expanded.
 New lights were added and the concourse was renovated.
 Renovations were completed due to the hard work and effort of Patrick Conery.
+Before renovations in 2006, the arena's seating capacity was 8,700 for basketball.

+In April of 2021, the IceHogs, Blackhawks, the City of Rockford, the Rockford Area Venues and Entertainment Authority (RAVE) and the Illinois Department of Commerce and Economic Opportunity (DCEO) announced a $23 million renovation of the BMO Center, which includes a reimagined Main Entryway and Box Office, remodeled Jack Daniels Bar, and new grab & go store.